1. Adopt a Balanced Diet

 12. Cook Meals at Home

-- Why: Control ingredients and portions.
+- Why: Control ingredients and prtions.

 - How: Learn simple recipes like stir-fries or grilled chicken wraps.
 Involve family for support.